Putting theory into practice.

 Participating students must be in good academic standing and have completed two semesters of law school.

 Students are committed to the EXPLOR placement once a match has been made.
-Students are expected to conduct themselves in a professional manner at all times and be available at least two days a week for 8-10 weeks.
+Students are expected to conduct themselves in a professional manner at all times and to be available at least two days a week for 8-10 weeks.